Qazeer/artefacts.help/pages/windows/wpndatabase_db.md

 ---
 title: Windows Push Notifications (wpndatabase.db)
-summary: 'Introduced in Windows 10, the Windows Push Notification service allows applications to deliver / push notifications, notably in the form of "Toast" notifications (pop-up box that can appear at the bottom right of the screen).\n\nEach notification is associated with a dedicated entry in the Notification table of the wpndatabase.db database, with a system-wide database instance (for global notifications) and per-user database instances (for per-user notifications).\n\nInformation of interest: the arrival and expiry time of the notification, as well as a "payload" associated with the notification.
+summary: 'Introduced in Windows 10, the Windows Push Notification service allows applications to deliver/push notifications, notably in the form of "Toast" notifications (pop-up box that can appear at the bottom right of the screen).\n\nEach notification is associated with a dedicated entry in the Notification table of the wpndatabase.db database, with a system-wide database instance (for global notifications) and per-user database instances (for per-user notifications).\n\nInformation of interest: the arrival and expiry time of the notification, as well as a "payload" associated with the notification.
 For Toast notifications, the payload contains the content of the notification (such as message content for Instant Messaging applications).\n\nThe notifications are short-lived and deleted from the database after their expiry time or following a user acknowledgement, thus providing very limited historical data.'
 keywords: notification, Windows Push Notifications, WPN, wpndatabase, instant messaging, instant message, Teams, Slack, Discord, Badge, Tile, Toast
 tags: